 Warren Buffett makes use of these two financial ratios RoE(Return on Equity) and RoCE(Return of Capital Employed) to aid him in selecting the right stocks.

-According to Investopedia, RoE is the percentage expression of a company’s net income as it is returned as a value to shareholders.
+RoE is the percentage expression of a company’s net income as it is returned as a value to shareholders.
 This formula allows investors as an alternative measure of the company’s profitability and calculates the efficiency with which a company generates profit using the funds that shareholders have invested.

 RoCE is the primary measure of how efficiently a company utilizes all available capital to generate additional profits.